luka-bacic/wordpress-workflow/README.md

 var serverURL = '127.0.0.1:8080/your-project/';
 ```

-2. Open `style.css` and add your details.
+2. Open `style.css` and add your new theme's details.
 3. Rename `example_theme` to your new theme name.

-**Note**: steps 2 and 3 are not required for gulp to work properly, but you should still replace your custom theme details with the default text.
+**Note**: steps 2 and 3 are not required for gulp to work properly, but you should still replace the default text with your custom theme details.

 Go back to [Instalation and Quickstart](#installation-quickstart)

 ### Optional config

 If you want to change the default file names, the folder structure, or remove some tasks from the default task, feel free to do so.
 However, you need to update all the new names and file paths in `gulpfile.js`.

 At the beginning of `gulpfile.js` you will find 4 variables which you can modify to your needs.